-If the vacant positions of judges are not filled in accordance with paragraph 2 of this Article, the Judicial Council, in accordance with the Vacancy Plan, publishes a public announcement for the selection of judges in basic courts.
+If the vacant positions of judges are not filled in accordance with paragraph 2 of this Article, the Judicial Council, in accordance with the Vacancy Plan, publishes a public announcement for the appointment of judges for basic courts.

-The public announcement for the selection of candidates for judges in basic courts at the level of Montenegro shall be published by the Judicial Council in the "Official Gazette of Montenegro" and in one of the print media based in Montenegro.
+The public announcement for filling vacant positions for judges in basic courts at the level of Montenegro shall be published by the Judicial Council in the "Official Gazette of Montenegro" and in one of the printed media based in Montenegro.